mikepk/botocore/docs/source/reference/services/appstream.rst

           - **Description** *(string) --*

-            The description displayed to end users.
+            The description for display.

           - **DisplayName** *(string) --*

-            The stack name displayed to end users.
+            The stack name for display.